abelsj60/my-site/app/data/clips/shu-the-clean-air-catalyst.md

 says.
 “Probably our competitors didn’t either.”
 But Mooney was never one to give up easily.
-Take his first car, a 1941 Ford convertible he bought in 1949 to carry him to Seton Hall University, where he was starting work on an under-graduate degree in chemistry.
+Take his first car, a 1941 Ford convertible he bought in 1949 to carry him to Seton Hall University, where he was starting work on an undergraduate degree in chemistry.
 The car worked — but not wellenough.
-So Mooney, 19, took its engine apart, leaving more than 100 pieces scat- tered across a friend’s garage.
+So Mooney, 19, took its engine apart, leaving more than 100 pieces scattered across a friend’s garage.
 Problem was, he didn’t know what they did.

 That was no problem.
 Mooney talked to some mechanics, and soon knew what he had to do.
 The big V8 was rebuilt in time to roar north fora summer road trip to points unknown.
-A faint smile spreads across Mooney’s face as he remem- bers the old car.
+A faint smile spreads across Mooney’s face as he remembers the old car.
 “It had a nice noise to it,” he says.
 “It purred.”

 That can-do spirit carried the day with the three-way catalytic converter